rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select one:

-- Yes, I have used for Rust in the past three months
+- Yes, I have used Rust in the past three months
 - I have used Rust in the past, but not in the past three months
 - No, I have never used Rust